fsword73/TressFXInPython/README.md

 Rewritting TressFX algorithm in Python
 It will cost many hours

-May 8th, 2020 Add Bezier Curve Computation
+May 8th, 2020 Add Bezier Curve Computating